gayeongpark/gayeongpark.github.io/_posts/2024-04-06-Number-Bases.md

 The concept of "Bicimals", refers to the way fractional numbers are represented in binary (Base2).

-In short, the digits after the decimal point are called "bicimals"
+In short, the digits after the decimal point are called "Bicimals"

 For example, when we represent 12.75(adding decimals after the decimal point) === 1275/100